-Table 4.
+Table 3.
 The biomass production fluxes of the various pathways.
-The fluxes start with maximum uptake flux of extracellular glucose at 1 mmol gDW-1 h-1 and with NGAM flux fixed to 1.9 mmol ATP gDW-1h-1, while allowing the unlimited uptake of oxygen, phosphate, sulfate, ammonium, H+, H2O, Co2+.
+The fluxes start with maximum uptake flux of extracellular glucose at 1 mmol gDW-1 h-1 and with NGAM flux fixed to 1.9 mmol ATP gDW-1h-1, while allowing the unlimited uptake of oxygen, phosphate, sulfate, ammonium, H+, H2O.
 Biomass production reaction was used as the objective reaction in the flux balance analysis.
-The file named “checking 3.10 biomass” found in the Github repository under the folder name “Codes” showed all the simulations.
+The file named “Simulation of shifting between pathways during aerobic carbon and energy metabolism with biomass production as model output” found in the Github repository under the folder name “Codes” showed all the simulations.